top of page

 Tide Pooling

-Best Time of Day: Most day tours from Belfast and other cities will arrive onsite and tour between 11am and 3pm.
+Best Time of Day: Most day tours arrive between 11am and 3pm.
 Therefore, it is recommended to arrive before 11 or after 3 for the most relaxing experience.

 Inside the Giant's Causeway Visitor Centre | UNESCO World Heritage Site, UK Travel Guide